-The carrying amount of our inventories subject to fair value hedges was \$12 million and \$102 million at December 31, 2022 and 2021, respectively.
+The carrying amount of our inventories subject to fair value hedges was \$2 million and \$12 million at December 31, 2023 and 2022, respectively.

-Certain basis swaps, basis spread options and other derivative instruments not designated as hedging instruments are used to manage market risks associated with anticipated purchases and sales of commodity products.
+Certain basis swaps and other derivative instruments not designated as hedging instruments are used to manage market risks associated with anticipated purchases and sales of commodity products.
 There is some uncertainty involved in the timing of these transactions often due to the development of more favorable profit opportunities or when spreads are insufficient to cover variable costs thus reducing the likelihood that the transactions will occur during the periods originally forecasted.
 In accordance with derivatives accounting guidance, these instruments do not qualify for hedge accounting even though they are effective at managing the risk exposures of the underlying assets.
 Due to volatility in commodity prices, any non-cash, mark-to-market earnings variability cannot be predicted.

-(2) The maximum term for derivatives designated as cash flow hedges, derivatives designated as fair value hedges and derivatives not designated as hedging instruments is December 2025, February 2023 and December 2024, respectively.
+(2) The maximum term for derivatives designated as cash flow hedges, derivatives designated as fair value hedges and derivatives not designated as hedging instruments is December 2025, February 2024 and December 2025, respectively.